connorskees/connorskees.github.io/content/blog/merge-tree.md

 Over time, the merge-tree gets filled with a lot of cruft.
 This comes in two forms: tombstoned segments and fragmentation.

-Deleted segments are not immediately removed from the merge-tree, but rather marked as deleted and live in the tree as tombstones.
+Removed segments are not immediately deleted from the merge-tree, but rather marked as removed and live in the tree as tombstones.
 In long running collaboration sessions, merge-trees can very easily end up with lots of superfluous tombstoned segments.

+On terminology: here we use "removed" to mean deleted from the string from the perspective of the user, i.e. a segment is not visible, and "deleted" to mean that the segment is not in the string at all.

 The other sort of cruft is inefficient segmentation or "fragmentation."
 This is where we use more segments than is necessary to represent a given string, for example `["a", "b", "c"]` vs `["abc"]`.
 Over time the merge-tree tends towards this more-segmented structure as more and more ops split the segments.
 Superfluous segments increase memory usage and the time it takes to walk the tree, as there are more segments to traverse.

 During normal operation, the merge-tree needs these tombstoned and split segments to properly function, but there _is_ a point in which this information becomes superfluous.
-Once all collaborating clients have seen a given insertion or deletion, we can safely remove a tombstoned segment or combine adjacent segments.
+Once all collaborating clients have seen a given insertion or deletion, we can safely delete a tombstoned segment or combine adjacent segments.

 This process of cleaning up — or "garbage collecting" — the merge-tree is called **zamboni**.
 In real life, Zambonis clean the top layer of ice on an ice rink.
 Merge-tree has a similar process here where it cleans up the top (bottom?) layer of its segments incrementally.